 You need no power source to operate this efficient hand crank grain mill.
 You will be able to produce around 1.25 cups of flour in a minute and all the nutrients will be retained.
 It is BPA free and good for the environment.
 It’s crafted from aircraft aluminum coated with a durable epoxy resin which makes it both durable and lightweight.
 It is also easy to clean and mounts securely to a table.

-This home flour mill features a useful feed system with stainless steel burrs that can be used with dry, hard, soft or oily grains so you can even use it for flaxseeds and coffee beans.
+This home flour mill features a useful feed system with steel burrs that can be used with dry, hard, soft or oily grains so you can even use it for flaxseeds and coffee beans.
 It can be used to crack grains but will also produce flour that is fine enough for pastry.

 Hand operated and highly efficient